tartley/tartley.github.io/posts/the-works-of-larry-niven.md

 creepy sessile but sentient Grogs.
 The mysterious Outsiders, information brokers who are able to answer any question humanity has - if only we could afford the prices.
-The warlike, carnivorous Kzinti (picture a species of vicious feline Chewbaccas - surely the inspiration for Wing Commander's Kilrathi) forever attacking humanity before they were quite ready.
+The warlike, carnivorous Kzinti (picture a species of vicious, vaguely feline Chewbaccas - surely the inspiration for Wing Commander's Kilrathi) forever attacking humanity before they were quite ready.
 You can't help but almost feel sorry for them.
 By the times of Ringworld, representatives such as Speaker to Animals (named for his shameful profession, interfacing with humans) are sufficiently adapted to working alongside humans to become formidable allies.

 Perhaps Niven's greatest alien race was The Pierson's Puppeteers - like an ostrich with two necks, each topped with a single eye and dexterous mouth,